- Central Highlands

 Day 10 Swakopmund

 You have the whole day to explore Swakopmund and its surrounding area.
 There are lots of activities to enjoy here to suit most ages and interests.
-We highly recommend visiting Pelican Point to see the flamingos, kayaking with seals at Walvis Bay or taking a 4x4 trip to Sandwich Harbour, a natural sanctuary for migrating birdlife.
+We highly recommend visiting Pelican Point to see the flamingos and kayak with seals at Walvis Bay.
+Alternatively take in a guided 4x4 day-trip to Sandwich Harbour, a natural sanctuary for migrating birdlife.
 If you feel like a break from four wheels take to the sea on a catamaran excursion on the Atlantic Ocean.

 Day 11 Swakopmund